photo/frontend/documentation/api/PostTagUpdate.markdown

 1.  count (optional), Number of photos which contain this tag
 1.  email (optional), An email address that corresponds to this tag
-1.  latitude (optional), _i.e.
-34.76_ - A decimal representation of latitude.
-1.  longitude (optional), _i.e. -87.45_ - A decimal representation of longitude.

 ----------------------------------------